Updated January 5, 2021

 In this case, it’s not a matter of preference.
 The type of facility that is best suited for them really depends on their medical needs and the level of daily care your senior requires.

 Here are some questions that will help you decide between the two:

 1) Does Your Senior Have Dementia Or Alzheimer’s?
 Although you might not think so, both dementia and Alzheimer’s patients can do well in assisted living facilities as opposed to a nursing home.
 Again, this depends on their level of cognitive impairment, but some seniors may live in a memory care unit while still retaining some independence through assisted living.

 2) Is The Senior Willing To Accept Help?
-If your senior understands that they can no longer do everything for themselves (but can still do some things) and thus welcomes help, then assisted living is the right choice.
+If your senior understands that they can no longer perform daily activities and do everything for themselves (but can still do some things) and thus welcomes help, then assisted living is the right choice.